yoyosan/docker-headshot-box/README.md

 chmod +x /usr/local/bin/docker-compose
 ```

-# Run the container
+# Run the application

-First, go to the docker-compose.yml file and replace the directory where your CS GO replays exist(the one that mounts a local directory to /root/hsbox/demos).
+First, you'll need to edit the docker-compose.yml file and replace the directory where your CS GO replays exist(the one that mounts a local directory to /root/hsbox/demos).
+After, run the following command:

 ```
 sudo docker-compose up
 ```

 Go to http://localhost:4000 to use the application.
-Don't forget to go to Settings and change Demo directory to `/root/hsbox/demos`.

 # Change log